2. Python Variables

 - High score in your favorite game (1000!)

-.
+When we want to combine numbers with text using +, we need to use a special magic spell called str().
 It's like giving our numbers a special costume so they can join the text party! 🎉

-Fix this code by adding str(12)
+Fix this code by adding str(12):

-Fix this code by adding the following to your code: str()
+Fix this code by adding the following to your code: str() where needed.

 3.2.
 Floating Points (float): The Decimal Squad 🎯